Breeding puppies

 Health Tests and Breeding Advice

-Most breeds have some health concerns and genetically-linked conditions, so the next step is to check your bitch for these, before starting to chose the sire!
+Most breeds have some health concerns and genetically-linked conditions, so the next step is to check your bitch for these, before starting to choose the sire!

 The Kennel Club’s website will give you advice for your particular breed and on which conditions you should have your bitch screened for.